67th Cyberspace Wing: History

-Initial activation
+The wing's origins trace back to the activation of the 67th Observation Group in August 1941.

-The wing was first activated in November as the 67th Reconnaissance Wing at March Field, California during the experimental implementation of the wing base organization.
+As a wing, it was first activated in November 1947 as the 67th Reconnaissance Wing at March Field, California during the experimental implementation of the wing base organization.
 It was made a permanent unit and redesignated the 67th Tactical Reconnaissance Group in August 1948.
 During this period, only the wing's 67th Tactical Reconnaissance Group was operational and the entire wing was attached to the 1st Fighter Wing.
 The wing was equipped with various models of the Douglas B-26 Invader, North American F-6 Mustang and Lockheed F-80 Shooting Star.
 President Truman's reduced 1949 defense budget required reductions in the number of groups in the Air Force to 48 and the wing was inactivated in March 1949.